 |or ITAL 2561||READING CULTURE THROUGH LITERATURE|

 In close consultation with an Italian studies major adviser, students design an individualized course of study, which may include up to three courses taught in English or offered by other departments and programs on topics relevant to Italian culture and history.
+Other coursework should be within the Italian program.
 Sample areas of study may include:

 - Italy and the Arts